KubaFrans/sqliteapp/README.md

 # sqliteapp
-Application for alarms using sqlite
+Application for alarms using sqlite in React Native (Expo)

 This application allows you to:
 - create an alarm clock using custom screen